mrusme/neonmodem/README.md

 a streamlined TUI.
 And yes, you heard that right, I really called it *Neon Modem Overdrive*.

-*Neon Modem* is built in Go, using [Charm's Bubbletea][bubbletea] TUI framework, but implements an own *window manager* (or *compositor* if you want) that allows it to use a third dimension, on top of the two dimensional rendering that Bubbletea offers today.
+*Neon Modem* is built in Go, using [Charm's Bubble Tea][bubbletea] TUI framework, but implements an own *window manager* (or *compositor* if you want) that allows it to use a third dimension, on top of the two dimensional rendering that Bubble Tea offers today.
 With that it is possible to display dialogs on top of one another, in order to offer a smoother UI experience.

 [neonmodem]: https://neonmodem.com
 [discourse]: https://github.com/discourse